Coroner (band): Reunion

 November 2020 saw work begin on the official band biography.
 Undertaken by writer Kriscinda Lee Everitt, this book will draw on extensive internationally sourced press from 1986 to the present and equally substantial personal interviews with Marky Edelmann, Ron Broder, and Tommy Vetterli, plus musicians, producers, promoters, managers, myriad fellow travelers, and fans.
 As of 2022, the book has an Instagram and Facebook presence where fans can stay updated on its progress.

 The first song from their sixth album, titled "Sacrificial Lamb", had its exclusively live premiere on 8 October 2022 during a show in Seewen.
 At the end of its performance, Broder stated that "it is a new song from the album that will hopefully premiere next year".
 On 3 March 2025, Broder confirmed during a show in Baltimore, Maryland that the new album would be released in October of the same year.
 Following this confirmation, an "Album Release Show" was announced on 28 March 2025, scheduled in Zürich, Switzerland on 14 November 2025.
 Coroner released their first song in more than three decades, "Renewal", on 15 August 2025 and announced on the same day that their sixth studio album Dissonance Theory would be released on 17 October.
 On September 17, a follow-up single titled "Symmetry" was released.

+In 2025, the band participated in the Hell's Heroes music festival held at the White Oak Music Hall in Houston.
+In an interview with Sonic Perspectives in October of that year, Vetterli confirmed that "there might be another album in two or three years."